rastapasta/foodsharing/README.md

   * Tracking/centering of the user's current location on demand
   * Prompt for location permission on demand

-* Central redux data store
+* Central redux/data store
   * Persistence of conversations, messages and user data
+  * Caching of downloaded images
   * Full reset on logout
   * Full offline read-only capability